 - Free for Drakenstein residents with valid library cards on the following days: International Mother Language Day (21 Feb), Human Rights Day (21 Mar), International Monument Day(18 Apr), Freedom Day (27 Apr), Workers Day (1 May), International Museum Day (18 May), Africa Day (25 May), Youth Day (16 Jun), National Women’s Day (9 Aug), Language Day (14 Aug), Heritage Day (24 Sep), Taalmonument’s birthday (10 Oct)

-- Standard entrance fee, but tour operator rates negotiable.
+- Standard entrance fee, but tour operator rates and STO negotiable.
+Apply for this timeously and in writing via email@example.com.
 Tour guides and bus drivers free.

 - Standard entrance fee (groups of 20+ people MUST pre-book)